Paranormal Activity: Next of Kin: Production

 On June 19, 2019, Paramount Pictures announced that a seventh installment of the film series was in development, with Jason Blum and franchise creator Oren Peli.
 In February 2020, Blum revealed that Christopher Landon was writing the script.
 On February 12, 2021, it was announced that William Eubank was attached to direct the film, with the film also confirmed to be a reboot rather than a continuation of the previous films.
 On February 24, the film was announced to be in production with The In Between and an untitled Pet Sematary film for Paramount+.
 In March, Emily Bader, Roland Buck III, Dan Lippert, and Henry Ayres-Brown were cast in undisclosed roles.

 Principal photography concluded in July.
 In September, the film's title was officially revealed to be Paranormal Activity: Next of Kin.
 In October, Tom Nowicki was revealed as part of the cast.

 Release

 Paranormal Activity: Next of Kin was released in the United States on Paramount+ on October 29, 2021.
 The film was originally set for a theatrical release on March 19, 2021, but was delayed to March 4, 2022, due to the COVID-19 pandemic.
 Instead of the theatrical release, the film was released exclusively on Paramount+.
 ViacomCBS CEO Robert Bakish said the film would premiere before the end of 2021.
 The film's release was officially moved up to October 29, 2021.

 Reception

 Critical response

 On Metacritic, the film has a score of 37 out of 100 based on reviews from 13 critics, indicating "generally unfavorable reviews".

+Sequel

+In December 2025, a new installment in the Paranormal Activity franchise was reported to be in development.
+According to The Hollywood Reporter, the project marks a renewed effort by Paramount Pictures to continue the series following the release of Paranormal Activity: Next of Kin in 2021.

+The film is being developed with James Wan serving as a producer alongside Jason Blum and Oren Peli, the creator of the original 2007 film.
+Paramount has described the project as a "priority theatrical release," suggesting a return to cinemas for the series rather than a streaming-only debut.
+Ian Tuason (Undertone) was later announced as director.
+The film is scheduled to be released on May 21, 2027.
+Chase Yi, Sonia Mena and Mara da Costa joined the cast.
+Filming began in Toronto on July 13, 2026, and wrapped on August 26, 2026.